What is a Phylloides or Phyllodes Tumor?

 What to Expect After Phylloides

 Further testing and procedures vary depending on whether your tumor is benign, borderline, or malignant.
 With benign or borderline phylloides tumors, the doctor will recommend 6 month mammograms for 1-2 years, eventually going to yearly.
-Recurring tumors are rare, making it less likely as time progresses.
-Because of the aggressive nature of malignant phylloides tumors, frequent monitoring, and ultimately a mastectomy, will be needed in order to keep the cancerous cells from metastasizing.
+Standard or diagnostic mammograms will be administered, most likely with a same-day request for surgeon's review attached.
+Recurring tumors are rare the longer it's been since the presence of an initial phylloides tumor, but occurrences can't be ruled out.
+Any phylloides tumor left undetected has the potential to become malignant.
+Aggressive in nature, malignant tumors require frequent monitoring, and ultimately a mastectomy, in an effort to prevent cancerous cells from metastasizing.

 Tips and Advice